vimontgames/vgframework/README.md

 ## Assets with usage restrictions

-These assets in these folders are licensed under the Creative Commons Non-Commercial (CC BY-NC 4.0) License, with the additional restriction that **they may only be used within the context of VGFramework development**.
+The assets in **these folders** are licensed under the Creative Commons Non-Commercial (CC BY-NC 4.0) License, with the additional restriction that **they may only be used within the context of VGFramework development**.

 Please refer to the [ASSETS_LICENSE.md](ASSETS_LICENSE.md) for more details.